-Samulage that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.
 Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider will bill Original Medicare pays for.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services that Original Medicare pays for.
+You will be billed Original Medicare pays for.
 You will be billed Original Medicare cost sharing.
-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not ATRIO Freedom (PPO).
-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not ATRIO Freedom (PPO).
+When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Saint Mary's ATRIO Freedom (PPO).
+When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Saint Mary's ATRIO Freedom (PPO).

-Sarvings that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
-If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by ATRIO Freedom (PPO) but are not covered by Medicare Part A or B: ATRIO Freedom (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost-sharing amount for these services.
+What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non- urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan costsharing amount for in-network services If you obtain the covered services from an outof-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by Saint Mary's ATRIO Freedom (PPO) but are not covered by ATRIO Freedom (PPO) but are not covered by Medicare Part A or B: Saint Mary's ATRIO Freedom (PPO) will continue to cover plan- covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost- sharing amount for these services.
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.